he-tiantian/FSPGA/README.md

 If you want to read the full text of the paper, please check http://ieeexplore.ieee.org/document/8253904/.

-You are welcome to cite our paper via: T. He, and K. C. C. Chan, "Discovering Fuzzy Structural Patterns for Graph Analytics," IEEE Transactions on Fuzzy Systems, doi:10.1109/TFUZZ.2018.2791951, 2018.
+You are welcome to cite our paper via: T. He, and K. C. C. Chan, "Discovering Fuzzy Structural Patterns for Graph Analytics," IEEE Transactions on Fuzzy Systems, vol. 26, no. 5, pp. 2785-2796, 2018.

 How to use FSPGA